 I'm located in Austin Texas, but I am a renowned wander-lusting gypsy that loves a good adventure.
-I'm actually saving up for a van I can convert to be able to play all around the US and live in it. 🚌
+I even saved up for a van to travel around in, which I occasionally sleep in for full effect. 🚌

 I am an excavator of the life experience, and my main goal is to be able to bring these insights, revelations and emotions and infuse them into the music.
 Music has been one of my greatest teachers.
 It's truly the vessel to becoming the best me I can be, for me.
 Am I the Arielle who sings these songs?
 Do I live by what I speak of?

 I consider myself a ‘Conscious Artist.’
 One that creates from a place of self-awareness, personal growth and development, and creating a more peaceful and stable world by that which comes out of me.

 Ps.
 Here’s a professional bio, just incase you were looking for it. 😉

 Arielle is considered a music industry triple threat because she could enjoy an impressive career solely as a singer, songwriter or guitar player, but she has combined all three of those gifts to create a unique artistry that defies genres and borders.

 She recently opened for Eric Johnson's Spring Tour 2017, and will be opening for him again January 2018.